NextronSystems/thor-manual/usage/custom-signatures.rst

 * "**trusted-hash**" or "**trusted-hashes**" or "**falsepositive-hash**" or "**falsepositive-hashes**" for hashes that you trust (also expects CSV format in the form "**hash;comment**" like the hash IOCs)
 * "**handles**" for malicious Mutex, Event or Named Pipe values

-See chapter 0 for more information on files that can be used in the **"./custom-signatures**" folder.
-IOC files must have the extensions "**.txt**".
-Only "**.dat**" extensions are treated differently as THOR expects "**.dat**" files to be encrypted (with “thor-util” – see separate manual)
+IOC files must have the extensions
+"**.txt**".
+Only "**.dat**" extensions are treated differently as THOR expects "**.dat**" files to be encrypted (with “thor-util” – see separate `THOR Util manual <https://thor-util-manual.nextron-systems.com/en/latest/>`_)

 +------------------------+-------------------------------------+
 | Keyword in File Name   | Example                             |